 And you know, the tape was really old and it was hard to peel off.
 And also the statues have been kind of broken for a long time and in storage for a long time.
 Not broken, but just in storage.
 So some parts were moulding and some of the paint chipped.
 So I was ripping off the bubble wrap, and it was one bubble wrap where I ripped a little harder because the tape wasn’t coming off.
 And then he yelled at me.

-At first it seems like – Why are you yelling me at me for ripping the bubble wrap?
+At first it seems like – Why are you yelling at me for ripping the bubble wrap?
 But then he explained – it’s about putting the same care, putting your care wholeheartedly into anything that you do.
 So you know, of course I felt bad.
 And that’s the kind of teaching I get from him.
 And that’s the representation of what it means to be a Thangka painter.

 2. Respectfulness – do you understand?

 On another occasion, I went to visit him in Sikkim.
 It was a short trip.
 He taught me for a week.
 That whole week, we were just drawing the Buddha head in proportion.
-And, he said, “Don’t waste paper, just use these scrap paper.
+And, he said, “Don’t waste paper, just use this scrap paper.
 So I had to use both front and back…”

 What was going on in your head?